A vibrant history

 The Adirondacks at its best

-Visitors and residents alike consider Piercefield a gold mine of breathtaking natural attractions such as the Horseshoe Wilderness area, which is home to Horseshoe Pond, Bog River Falls, Hitchens Pond, and Low's Ridge.
+Visitors and residents alike consider Piercefield a gold mine of breathtaking natural attractions such as the Horseshoe Lake Wild Forest, which is home to Horseshoe Pond, Bog River Falls, Hitchens Pond, and Low's Ridge.
 Located west of the village of Piercefield is Massawepie Mire, the largest peatland in New York state.
-Birders from across the region flock to the Mire for a glimpse of the increasingly rare Spruce Grouse, more than 18 species of warblers, and the common loon.
-The nearby Mount Arab is a popular year-round hiking trail which takes you to a beautifully restored fire tower and ranger cabin complete with an active steward and interpretive program to complement the breathtaking 360-degree views of the surrounding landscape.
+Birders from across the region flock to the Mire for a glimpse of the increasingly rare spruce grouse, more than 18 species of warblers, and the common loon.
+The nearby Mount Arab is a popular year-round hiking trail which takes you to a beautifully restored fire tower and ranger cabin complete with an active steward and interpretive program in the summer to complement the breathtaking 360-degree views of the surrounding landscape.

 Explore a four-season playground